-- Yes, ARTARx will be working with a local compounding laboratory to provide high-quality compounded medications.
+- Yes, ARTARx works with a local compounding laboratory to provide high-quality compounded medications.
 Compound eligibility will follow ARTA’s current policies.

-- The ARTARx plan will continue to cover eligible compounds filled at your current pharmacy, should you choose to get these products there instead.
+- The ARTARx plan continues to cover eligible compounds filled at your current pharmacy, should you choose to get these products there instead.

 My doctor has prescribed me a name brand medication.
 Will I be able to get this medication at ARTARx?

-- ARTARx will have access to many name brand medications through our regular supplier.
+- ARTARx has access to many name brand medications through our regular supplier.